 Alcohol and Drug Counseling Studies

 The Associate of Science (AS) in Alcohol and Drug Counseling Studies degree program is designed for students interested in the field of alcohol and drug counseling.
-The program prepares graduates for the written test and oral examination which are required for Minnesota state licensure.
-The 28-credit Alcohol and Drug Counseling Certificate is completed as part of the Alcohol and Drug Counseling Studies Associate of Science degree.
-Completion of the certificate allows the student to practice under a temporary ADC licensure en route to earning a bachelor’s degree within five years.
-(NOTE: the written test and case review must be satisfied as defined by the Minnesota Board of Behavioral Health and Therapy).
+The program prepares graduates for the written test which is required for Minnesota state licensure.
+The 30-credit Alcohol and Drug Counseling Certificate is completed as part of the Alcohol and Drug Counseling Studies Associate of Science degree.
+Completion of the certificate allows the student to practice under a temporary ADC licensure en route to earning a Bachelor’s degree within five years.
+(NOTE: the written test must be satisfied as defined by the Minnesota Board of Behavioral Health and Therapy).

 Successful entry into this program requires a specific level of skill in the areas of English and Reading.
 Admission requires an ability to do college level reading and writing as demonstrated by meeting enrollment requirements for ENGL 1121.